linxchaos/bulk-downloader-for-reddit/README.md

 Example usage: **`--no-dupes`**

+## **`--no-download`**
+Quits the program without downloading the posts.
+Does not take any parameter

+Example usage: **`--no-download`**

 ## **`--downloaded-posts`**
 Takes a file directory as a parameter and skips the posts if it matches with the post IDs inside the file.
 It also saves the newly downloaded posts to the given file.
-Does not take any parameter.

 Example usage: **`--downloaded-posts D:\bdfr\ALL_POSTS.txt`**